pl80tech/CarND-Advanced-Lane-Finding/WriteUp.md

 	- Fit a polynomial from detected pixels
 	- Check whether the detected lines is suitable for further processing or not by following conditions:
 		- Average x-value of both lines are within the image (smaller than 1280)
-		- Average distance between right & left lane make sense (bigger than 400)
+		- Average distance between right & left lane is within suitable range (bigger than 680 and smaller than 820)
 	- If not suitable (sometimes happen), apply search method 1 for current frame

 ##### (3) Highlight the detected lane lines & moving area with colors